PacktPublishing/Mastering-Reverse-Engineering/README.md

 ## Get to Know the Author
 **Reginald Wong**
 has been in the software security industry for more than 15 years.
-Currently, Reggie is a lead anti-malware researcher at Vipre Security, a J2 Global company, covering various security technologies focused on attacks and malware.
+Reggie previously worked as a lead anti-malware researcher at Vipre Security, a J2 Global company, covering various security technologies focused on attacks and malware.
 He previously worked for Trend Micro as the lead for the Heuristics team, dealing with forward-looking malware detection.
 Aside from his core work, he has also conducted in-house anti-malware training for fresh graduates.
-He is currently affiliated with CSPCert.ph, Philippines' CERT, and is a reporter for Wildlist.org.
-He has also been invited to speak at local security events, including Rootcon.
+He has also been invited to speak at local security events.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.